yuxjiang/CAFA-eval-lite/README.md

 * Naive predictions can be created by using `pfp_naive.m` which loads an annotation structure and predicts a query protein according to the annotation frequency.

 * BLAST prediction can be created by using `pfp_blast.m`.
 The function depends on an extra structure created from `pfp_importblastp.m` which, as the name indicates, imports output results from the `blastp` program (tested on v2.2.28+).
 (Note that we usually BLAST the test set proteins against the annotated training set proteins to obtain those BLAST hits.)

+# License
+The source code of this project is licensed under the MIT license.